scouten/ericscouten.travel/content/2018/09-14+europe/00-prelude/index.md

 As I write this, I am at the airport in Newark, New Jersey, awaiting word that it’s time to board my flight to Dublin.

+Good news: It looks like Hurricane Florence did not significantly impact my plans on the East Coast this weekend.
+(I went farther north than its path.)

+Bad news: It looks like Hurricane Helene will make a direct hit on Ireland when I'm there, although it is expected to weaken to a tropical storm or even less by then.
+I'm warned to expect heavy rain next week.

 I will be working remotely from Dublin this following week and then traveling in other parts of Europe for the week following.
 Stay tuned. 😊